naftalic/ddmif/_sources/portfolio_weights.md

 $$

 subject to other additional constraints.
 It is important to note that the two formulations are related, and the maximum-return portfolios obtained from varying the target tracking error $σ_x$ are identical to the optimal portfolios obtained by varying the tracking-error aversion parameter $A$.
 Therefore, if a commercial software package does not support maximizing the expected return subject to a quadratic constraint, the tracking-error-adjusted expected return can be maximized for a specific value of $A$, and the value of $A$ can be changed iteratively until the tracking-error constraint is met.

+# Quadratic programming

+The general quadratic programming problem can be expressed as minimizing the function

+$$
+\min\limits_x 0.5 x^\top Q x + x^\top c \text{ s.t.} Ax\le b
+$$

+where $x$ is the vector of unknowns, $Q$ is a symmetric positive semidefinite matrix supplying coefficients on the quadratic terms, $c$ is a vector of coefficients related to the linear objective function, $A$ is a matrix of coefficients for the constraints, and $b$ is a vector of constraint values.

+This general quadratic optimization problem works for both quadratic and linear optimization problems.
+For linear optimization problems, $Q$ can be set to 0, and the problem becomes a linear programming problem.
+In contrast, for quadratic optimizations, the appropriate $Q$ is used.

+Let's examine two special cases of the general quadratic optimization program.
+One case only involves equality constraints, while the other case includes both inequality and equality constraints.
+We separate these into two categories because with equality constraints, we can solve for the optimal weights using a closed-form solution.
+Although the objective function and constraints are abstract mathematical concepts in the general optimization problem, they become more meaningful when applied to real-world problems.
+In the next section of this appendix, we will demonstrate this.